padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{Why private callbacks?}

 It is good practice to make your callbacks private that they can called *only from inside the model*.
-Our `confirmation_code` method is public available but that is no problem, because it generates a random string.
+Our `confirmation_token` method is public available but that is no problem, because it generates a random string.

 \end{aside}